vankessel/vankessel.github.io/blog/_posts/2018-10-23-visualizing-complex-functions.md

 # {{ page.title }}

-{% include video.html url="/assets/videos/visualizing-complex-functions/z^unitcircle.webm" attrs="controls loop" %}
+{% include video.html url="/assets/videos/visualizing-complex-functions/z^unitcircle.webm" %}

 ## Complex Numbers

 Don't let the name scare you, complex numbers are easier to understand than they sound.
-A complex number is actually comprised of two numbers: A real number and an imaginary number added together.
+A complex number is actually comprised of two numbers: A real number and an imaginary number.
 A real number is the one everyone is used to, every value between negative infinity and infinity.
 An imaginary number is a little less intuitive.
 It is a real number multiplied by the square root of negative one, or $$i$$. $$i$$ is a special constant that is defined to be $$i^2 = -1$$.
 The reason this constant is important is because normally there is no solution to the square root or logarithm of a negative number.
 In fact, most functions have a natural extension to the complex domain, like $$\sin()$$.
 I am compelled to point out that they have been named poorly.
-Gauss' "_lateral number_" is a much better name.
+Gauss' _lateral number_ is a much better name.
 They exist and are as useful as negative numbers, but you will find neither in the physical world.

 ### Cartesian Coordinates

-You can add the real and imaginary numbers together to get what is called a complex number.
+You add the real and imaginary numbers together to get what is called a complex number.
 This is a bit unusual for the concept of a number, because now you have two dimensions of information instead of just one.
 Like how one imagines the real numbers as a point on a number line, one has to imagine a complex number as a point on a number plane.
 The x-axis of the number plane represents the real component, and the y-axis represents the imaginary component.
-This is the [Cartesian coordinate system](https://en.wikipedia.org/wiki/Cartesian_coordinate_system) you are used to.
+This is a [Cartesian coordinate system](https://en.wikipedia.org/wiki/Cartesian_coordinate_system).

 $$z = x + yi$$

 ### Polar Coordinates

 While the axes directly correspond to each component, it is actually often times easier to think of a complex number as a magnitude ($$r$$) and angle ($$\theta$$) from the origin.
 This way of representing a point on the plane is called the [polar coordinate system](https://en.wikipedia.org/wiki/Polar_coordinate_system).
-The reason it is easier is because when you multiply two complex numbers, the result's magnitude is the product of the two original magnitudes, and the result's angle is the sum of the the two original angles. $$i$$ has a magnitude of $$1$$ and an angle of $$\frac{\pi}{2}$$ [radians](https://en.wikipedia.org/wiki/Radian) (or $$90$$ degrees), so multiplying by $$i$$ can be though of as rotating a point on the plane by $$\frac{\pi}{2}$$ radians counter-clockwise.
+The reason it is easier is because when you multiply two complex numbers, the result's magnitude is the product of the two original magnitudes, and the result's angle is the sum of the the two original angles. $$i$$ has a magnitude of $$1$$ and an angle of $$\frac{\pi}{2}$$ [radians](https://en.wikipedia.org/wiki/Radian) (or $$90$$ degrees) counterclockwise from the positive x-axis, so multiplying by $$i$$ can be thought of as rotating a point on the plane by $$\frac{\pi}{2}$$ radians counterclockwise.

 $$z = r\mathrm{e}^{\theta i}$$